drej2k/chp_06/README.md

 # Ruby on Rails Tutorial: sample application
+##Chapter 6 of the Ruby on Rails Tutorial
 This is the sample application for the
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/)